nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 ## Conclusion:

 Working with content is great fun and there is so much more you can do and build.
-Don't forget to showcase your work to use on our discord channel called **showcase** so we can see the cool things you have created and perhaps even feature them in our NuxtLetter.
-And if you have created anything cool with the content module writing an article on it and posting it to the **article** channel in discord means it might also get featured in the NuxtLetter.
+Don't forget to showcase your work to use on our discord channel named **showcase** so we can see the cool things you have created and perhaps even feature them in our NuxtLetter.
 Not signed up yet?
 Well now is a great time to [sign up]([https://nuxtjs.org/#subscribe-to-newsletter](https://nuxtjs.org/#subscribe-to-newsletter)) as we keep releasing more new content and features for Nuxt.js.
 Enjoy :)